implico/email-framework/README.md

 ### Initializing the app

 Just run `composer install` in the directory you have cloned this repository into.
-Copy the `samples` directory into desired location and change its name to e.g. `email-projects`.
-This will be your bootstrap project dir (you can remove all example projects if you wish).
+Copy the `samples` directory into desired location (where you want to keep your projects) and change its name to e.g. `email-projects`.
+Of course, you can remove all example projects if you wish, but you will probably need the `plain` example for bootstraping.

 <br>
 ## CLI

-The global executable is named `iemail`, just runs `php email.php` and passes all the parameters.
-Run it from your projects dir.
+The global executable is named `iemail`, it just runs `php email.php` and passes all the parameters.
+Run it from your projects dir (e.g. recently created `email-projects`).

 ### Compile project
 ```